aesy/regex101-intellij/README.md

 $ `gradle runIde`

-This will start IntelliJ Community with all necessary plugins loaded.
+This will start IntelliJ Ultimate with all necessary plugins loaded.
 Logs are located at `build/idea-sandbox/system/log/idea.log`.

 ## Contribute